harpreet-03/Paperroom/README.md

 used.
 Layer 1 is deterministic and free; layer 2 is a soft guardrail on top of it — belt and suspenders rather than relying on either alone.

+**Broad/meta questions bypass retrieval entirely.** Questions like "summarize this" or "what's it about" share almost no vocabulary with any single passage, so TF-IDF systematically under-scores them and they used to trip the similarity gate and get refused even though the paper obviously has an answer. `src/nodes/qa.py` now regex-detects this question shape and answers from `state.briefing` instead — still grounded (the briefing itself came from retrieved context during `summarize`), just via a context source suited to a broad question instead of forcing a narrow-retrieval tool to answer a wide-angle one.

 **Section splitting is a heuristic, not a real layout parser.** Flattened PDF text has no reliable structure markers once headers/body are on equal footing, so `pdf_parser._split_sections` matches short lines against a